Uses

 🌐 Online Presence

 I’m a Netflix customer, but I’m considering leaving it.
-I also use Spotify, but this one I’m keeping.
-It’s awesome to have all the music I can think of on all my devices.
+I've have already left, because of the change regarding the password sharing policy.
+Now I just use Spotify, but this one I’m keeping.
+It’s awesome to have all the music I can think off on all my devices.
 I’m always listening to music.
+I'm also using YNAB to manage my finances, and these are the only subscriptions I currently have.
 I get almost all my games on Steam and keep myself organized with Google Calendar and Google Keep.
 My end goal is to replace them all with self-hosted services.

 Do you have any questions or suggestions?
-Send me an email at diogo [at] diogoferreira [dot] pt or Twitter!
+Send me an email at diogo [at] diogoferreira [dot] pt or reach me out on Twitter!

 This page is a constant work in progress.